xregistry/spec/core/spec.md

-A request that deletes the `xref` attribute MUST be interpreted as a request to convert the Resource from a cross-reference Resource into a normal Resource - in which case the normal semantics of updating the mutable attributes applies.
+A request that deletes the `xref` attribute MUST be interpreted as a request to convert the Resource from a cross-reference Resource into a normal Resource - in which case the normal semantics of updating the mutable attributes apply.
 And any relationship with the target Resource is deleted.
 Likewise, the presence of `xref` on a write request can be used to convert a normal Resource into a cross reference one, and in which case any existing attributes on the source Resource MUST be deleted (except for `RESOURCEid` and